lcx366/STARQUERY/README.md

 >>> sc_raw = StarCatalog.load(dir_from_raw)
 >>> dir_from_reduced = 'starcatalogs/reduced/at-hyg24/' # Path of the reduced starcatalog
 >>> sc_reduced = StarCatalog.load(dir_from_reduced)
->>> dir_from_simplified = 'starcatalogs/simplified/at-hyg24/mag12.0/epoch2019.5/' # Path of the simplified starcatalog
+>>> dir_from_simplified = 'starcatalogs/simplified/at-hyg24/mag13.0/epoch2019.5/' # Path of the simplified starcatalog
 >>> sc_simplified = StarCatalog.load(dir_from_simplified)
 ```

 ## Change log

-- **1.1.0 — Aug 28, 2024**
+- **1.1.0 — Sep 03, 2024**

-  - The number of nearest neighbor stars considered when constructing geometric invariants has been increased from the previous value to *nine*.
+  - The number of nearest neighbor stars for constructing geometric invariants has been increased to *nine*.
+  - Added functions `vectorized_unique_quads` and `vectorized_unique_triangles` for vectorizing the calculation of geometric invariants.
-  - The pixel scale used for converting between pixel coordinates and astronomical coordinates via WCS (World Coordinate System) transformations has been refined from *0.01 degrees/pixel* to *0.001 degrees/pixel*.
+  - The pixel scale used for convertion between pixel coordinates and astronomical coordinates via WCS (World Coordinate System) transformations has been refined from *0.01 degrees/pixel* to *0.001 degrees/pixel*.
-  - The number of stars extracted per tile at all levels has been reduced to *six* during the generation of hash files for geometric invariants.
+  - The number of stars extracted per tile at all levels has been reduced to *five* during the generation of hash files for geometric invariants.
-  - Adjusted the calculation for determining healix level based on field of view size
+  - Adjusted the calculation for determining healix level based on field of view size.
   - A new class, `H5HashesData`, has been introduced.

 - **1.0.5 — Aug 08, 2024**